encompasses a broad spectrum of housing, from age-restricted

 will take care of all this stuff allowing you to enjoy your

-make seniors live a longer and healthier life.
-The reasons
+can also make seniors live a longer and healthier life.
+The

 by staying physically active at a senior independent living